ivyha010/ivyha010/README.md

 ## Hi there 👋
 My name is Thao Ha.

-My research interests lie in computer vision, natural language processing, affective computing.
+My research interests lie in computer vision, natural language processing, and affective computing.

 In addition to doing research, I also enjoy participating in startup projects.